 Performance-enhancing drugs: Know the risks

-Are you hoping to gain a competitive edge by taking muscle-building supplements or other performance-enhancing drugs?
+Hoping to gain a competitive edge by taking performance-enhancing drugs?
 Learn how these drugs work and how they can affect your health.By Mayo Clinic Staff

-Most serious athletes will tell you that the competitive drive to win can be fierce.
+Most serious athletes will tell you that the drive to win is fierce.
 Besides the satisfaction of personal accomplishment, athletes often pursue dreams of winning a medal for their country or securing a spot on a professional team.
 In such an environment, the use of performance-enhancing drugs has become increasingly common.

-But using performance-enhancing drugs — aka, doping — isn't without risks.
+But using performance-enhancing drugs (doping) has risks.
 Take the time to learn about the potential benefits, the health risks and the many unknowns regarding so-called performance-enhancing drugs such as anabolic steroids, androstenedione, human growth hormone, erythropoietin, diuretics, creatine and stimulants.
 You may decide that the benefits aren't worth the risks.

 What are they?